Vincent’s Club Awards

 Submitting Your Application

 Vincent’s Club is proud that the Vincent’s Awards constitute by some way the largest block of funding open to scholar-athletes practising any officially registered sport at Oxford University.
-Applications for Vincent’s Awards for 2018-19 are now open until Friday 29th June at midnight.
+Applications for the Vincent’s Awards for 2018-19 are now closed.

 Any clarifications or questions may also be addressed to firstname.lastname@example.org.